 Chromium-rich – a variety of green to intense green commonly known as Chrome Tourmaline.

 Iron-rich – light to dark blue, or greenish blue commonly known as Indicolite Tourmaline.

 Magnesium-rich – brown, red, pink, purplish, commonly known as Rubelite Tourmaline.

 Copper-rich – neon-blue or green, commonly known as Paraiba Tourmaline.

 Bi-coloured and multicolour are common, reflect variation of fluid chemistry during crystallization.

-Paraiba tourmaline as compared to the rest of tourmaline, it has more attractive hues, higher colour saturation.
-Which make it the most valuable tourmaline of its class.
+As compared to the rest of tourmaline, Paraiba has more attractive hues, higher colour saturation.
+Which make it the most valuable and sought-after tourmaline of its class.

 Paraiba Tourmaline Jewellery